Confederate Railroad Construction Plans

 Shelby & Broad River RR

-The road was chartered in both North and South Carolina by February, 1863, with plans to commence grading immediately to the Magnetic Iron Works, on the Broad River.
+The road was chartered in both North and South Carolina in December, 1862, with plans to commence grading immediately to the Magnetic Iron Works, on the Broad River.
 The route to be taken is not known, but Shelby to the Works would have been about 18 miles.
-The question of what road to connect to was not recorded, though they had permission to connect to any railroad in the area.
+The question of what road to connect to was not chosen, though they had permission to connect to any railroad in the area.
 One connection considered was to the Spartanburg & Union RR.
 The most likely connection would be to the Charlotte & South Carolina RR, but that was thirty-five miles from the works, away from Shelby.
 Shelby would have no railroad connection until 1874.
 The President for 1863 and 1864 was Bentley D. Hasell.
 Directors are named in the May, 1863 and May, 1864 articles.

 NP, CW 3-5-61